 South Dakota Sportsbooks

 All of the South Dakota sports betting will have to be done at one of the commercial or tribal casinos within the state.
 Deadwood, SD is home to all of the legal commercial properties, and these will be the first to obtain a license and offer betting.

 South Dakota online sports betting will not be offered in 2021, and it might not ever be offered in the state.
 Voters simply agreed to approve retail sports betting, and it would take another constitutional amendment to allow for online or mobile betting.

-Not having any online sports betting options is a huge blow to South Dakota as states such as Montana and Iowa do offer that form of wagering.
+Not having any online sports betting options is a huge blow to South Dakota as states such as Montana sportsbooks and Iowa sportsbooks do offer that form of wagering.
 This could also keep some of the top sports betting operators out of the state unless they are able to partner with a current casino.

 In-person registration will be required when SD sports betting launches, but there will not be a limit on how many accounts one customer can create.
 Visitors from out of the state are also able to create a sports betting account, but all betting will have to be done on-site.

 When voters in the state of South Dakota approved sports betting in November, they did so without any other rules put in place.
 Now that the residents have given their support, lawmakers will have to pass laws in 2021 to help guide the industry.